thebitbytebox/blog/_posts/2020-08-13-serverless-api-lambda.md

 First let's see what we are going to develop.

-We are going to develop an API which helps us track a baby's weight.
+We are going to develop an API that will helps us to track a baby's weight.
 This API will support adding a new baby to track his/her weight.
 It also supports deleting, editing babies.
-Mostly we are dealing with the CRUD operations.
-To store the baby data we will use AWS dynamodb as the backend data store.
+Mostly what we are dealing here is the CRUD operations.
+To store the baby data, we will use AWS dynamodb as the backend data store.

 We will develop these functions in nodejs and then use serverless framework to provision in AWS.